-Cheap Flights from San Francisco International to Vancouver
+Cheap Flights from San Francisco International to Vancouver in 2019

 Flight information San Francisco International to Vancouver

 Vancouver International, Vancouver Coal Harbour and Vancouver Boundary Bay

 United Airlines and Air Canada both offer nonstop San Francisco International to Vancouver flights, and each airline flies several times throughout the day, providing options to travellers that may need to leave earlier or later in the day.
 Alaska Airlines, American Airlines, and Delta offer flights from San Francisco International to Vancouver as well, but they make stops in Portland and Seattle.
 In general, the flights offered by Delta and American Airlines are cheaper than the nonstop flights offered by United and Air Canada, but cheap nonstop flights can still be easily found.